-PO1: Learn English language explored through literature.

-- PO2: Demonstrate critical reading, writing, and thinking skills.
-Write focused, organized, welldeveloped and text-based essays using effective paragraphs, which support a clear thesis statement, and demonstrate competence in Standard English grammar and usage. - PO3: Learn to participate effectively in debates, group discussions, and seminars. - PO4: Get the opportunity to opt for career in the fields of teaching, journalism and Communication with the command and fluency gained in English language. - PO5: Acquire skills of criticism in reading literary works of different periods of various genres. - PO6: Learn to think logically and relate to real life scenario in writing analytically about the issues depicted in literary texts. - PO7: Imbibe good ethics explored in the works of great writers. - PO8: Develop sensibility to understand social, cultural and spiritual issues explored in literary works. - PO9: Draw on and integrate knowledge from many related areas of literary studies. - PO10: Recognize and understand figurative language in literary works of various literature. - PO11: Develop analytical skills to know the social, political and cultural milieu of various periods of literary development.
+- PO1: Learn English language explored through literature. - PO2: Acquire skills of criticism in reading literary works of different periods of various genres. - PO3: Learn to think logically and relate them to real life scenario about the issues depicted in Literary texts. - PO4: Imbibe good ethics explored in the works of great writers. - PO5: Develop sensibility to understand social, cultural and spiritual issues explored in literary works. - PO6: Recognise and understand figurative language in literary works of various literature. - PO7: Develop skills of appreciation to understand social, political and cultural milieu of various periods of literary development.